emote/tools/README.md

 ## Installing emote

 emote is implemented in node.js, which must be installed prior to installing emote.
-See http://nodejs.org/download/ for installion instructions. emote requires node.js v0.8.0 or higher.
+See http://nodejs.org/download/ for installation instructions. emote requires node.js v0.8.0 or higher.

 emote is then installed using npm, the node package manager.
 Install with the '-g' option so emote will be available from the command line.
 Here are some examples.